 - 5:2: You eat normally five days a week.
 On the other two days, you “fast” by eating between 500 and 600 calories.

-If intermittent fasting causes fatigue or other negative symptoms, try fasting just once or twice a week, and build up from there.
+If intermittent fasting causes fatigue or other negative side effects, try fasting just once or twice a week, and build up from there.

-Tips for intermittent fasting for weight loss
+Tips for intermittent fasting for weight management